Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 And I went, oh.

-Oh.
-But I've never listened to you.
+Oh, but I've never listened to you.

-It's been 10 years.
 Ten blissful years.

 Ten years of silence.